abayomipopoola/abayomipopoola/content/blog/fiscal-policy-on-thecovid-19-economy/index.md

 <p class="three-dots">***</p>

-Economists have said we have to do whatever we can to fill the hole that's been blown in the economy, so it's still intact when we come out the other side.
-They have put together some responses like providing essentially a bridge loan for everybody: It's the goal to say don't foreclose on mortgages, don't foreclose on loans, don't put people off jobs, especially if you can hold on to them, or if the government or the public can fund you to keep those jobs—because there's this reality that once something goes under, be it a company, a job—and people leave, that it's very hard to rebuild.
+Economists have said we have to do whatever we can to fill the hole that’s been blown in the economy, so it’s still intact when we come out the other side.
+They have put together some responses like providing essentially a bridge loan for everybody: It’s the goal to say don’t foreclose on mortgages, don’t foreclose on loans, don’t put people off jobs, especially if you can hold on to them, or if the government or the public can fund you to keep those jobs—because there’s this reality that once something goes under, be it a company, a job—and people leave, that it’s very hard to rebuild.

 ### Plan For The Better Days

 Here are some things you can do to get yourself ready for the better days ahead:

-- Understanding your expenses and where you're able to reduce costs.
+- Understanding your expenses and where you’re able to reduce costs.
 - Business owners should create an effective plan for their business to remain profitable—easier said than done, but possible.
 - Invest in the stock market, as they might be in their all-time low.
 - Start a business.